-I study how species assemble into ecological communities, with a focus on understanding historical contingency, or when and why the structure and function of communities are contingent on the past history of species immigration.
-I use experimental, theoretical, and comparative methods, involving bacteria, protists, fungi, plants, and animals.
+I study how species assemble into ecological communities.
+For the past 15 years, I have been particularly interested in understanding historical contingency, or when and why the structure and function of communities are contingent on the past history of species immigration.

 Some current topics